apache/nuttx/configs/sim/README.txt

   At present, the SMP simulation is not fully functional:  It does operate on the simulated CPU threads for a few context switches then fails during a setjmp() operation.
 I suspect that this is not an issue with the NuttX SMP logic but more likely some chaos in the pthread controls.
+I have seen similar such strange behavior other times that I have tried to use setjmp/longmp from a signal handler!
+Like when I tried to implement simulated interrupts using signals.

+  Apparently, if longjmp is invoked from the context of a signal handler, the result is undefined: http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1318.htm

   You can enable SMP for ostest configuration by enabling: